mgaudet/sm-script-notes/README.md

 ##### Canonical Functions

-In the case of lambdas, there's a 'canonical' JSFunction, which corresponds to its origin, and then new copies are created at various invokation points (Correct?).
+In the case of lambdas, there's a 'canonical' JSFunction, which corresponds to its origin, and then new copies are created at various invocation points (Correct?).
 The original JSFunction, the canonical one, holds the JSScript.
 The Canonical function is the one allocated by the Front end.

 #### `JSScript`